 1. I remember to honor FUN and joy.
 My addiction kicks into overdrive when I am denying my need for fun and childlike-ness and focusing only on Ms. Responsible’s over-the-top adultlike-ness.
 I have done this a LOT the past few years.
 That's why my addiction went totally off the deep end recently.
 Now that I know that I have these two sides, and that both of them need to be honored in equal measure, I stop each time I am craving cake or sugar and I think, “Where is the fun today?
 What can I do to honor my emotional and spiritual sides?”
 There’s always an easy answer: call a friend, read some Italian, find a good movie to watch, dance to my favorite House mixes, etc.

-2. I read The Tibetan Art of Serenity, by Christopher Hansard, or The Art of Loving by Erich Fromm, whenever I feel like I’m going overboard and not dealing with the emotions that my addictions helped cover up.
+2. I read The Tibetan Art of Serenity, by Christopher Hansard, whenever I feel like I’m going overboard and not dealing with the emotions that my addictions helped cover up.
 I have had conversations with religious-minded folks who are in recovery, and some have told me that they flip open a Bible or other religious text daily, read a passage, and the passage always seems to be exactly what they needed to read that day to help them make it through.
 As a religion skeptic, I scoffed at that.
-But I can now say that it always happens to me when I flip open either of these books.
+But I can now say that it always happens to me when I flip open this book.
 I bought Hansard's book on a whim because the title sounded cool, and it has been the best book purchase I have made all year.
 And I have bought some other amazing books this year, so that says a lot!
-(Fromm has been on my shelf since forever.
-It should be on yours, too.)

 3. I engage in conversation with my loved ones who know what it’s like to be facing such tough issues.
 This is a big one, because it involves being totally honest and vulnerable.
 I don’t have a problem with this, but I know that a lot of people do.
 The humans in my life who are dealing with recovery have, without exception, learned to be vulnerable, and they have no issues with opening themselves up to that vulnerability and letting me see it.
 In return, I feel totally comfortable doing the same.
 I think all addicts in recovery need this, and maybe that’s why group recovery sessions are so popular?